GraphSAINT/GraphSAINT/README.md

 For example `--gpu 0` will run on the first GPU.

-We have also realized dual-GPU training to further speedup runtime.
+We have also implemented dual-GPU training to further speedup runtime.
 Simply add the flag `--dualGPU`.

+If the full batch validation / test set evaluation throws out-of-memory exception on GPU, please add the `--cpu_eval` flag together with `--gpu <GPU number>`.
+This way, minibatch training will take place on GPU, while val / test evaluation will be executed on CPU.